 Safe to travel to Cancun Mexico

-Travelers this year want to know if it is still safe to travel to Cancun in 2021.
+Travelers this year want to know if it is still safe to travel to Cancun.

 If you have read the headlines lately, you would know Cancun travel is still recuperating from COVID-19.
 This article is not about the safety of traveling during a pandemic.
 However, we will go over the issue of crime against Americans inside of the Cancun Hotel Zone.